mitogen-hq/mitogen/docs/ansible.rst

 * Asynchronous support is very primitive, and jobs execute in a thread of the target Python interpreter.
 This will fixed shortly.

+* Local commands are executed in a reuseable Python interpreter created identically to interpreters used on remote hosts.
+At present only one such interpreter per ``become_user`` exists, and so only one action may be executed in each context simultaneously.
+Ansible usually permits up to ``ansible.cfg:forks`` simultaneous local actions, which may trigger a performance regression in some playbooks.
+This will be fixed in a future release.

 Demo